Exotic caulerpa

 ORC is currently developing a marine biosecurity programme and needs to obtain more information on species distributions before pursuing management options.
 If you think you have spotted exotic caulerpa, please let us know by calling 0800 474 082 or emailing biosecurity@orc.govt.nz

-Preventing the spread of Exotic Caulerpa is the best strategy, as removal of invasive marine pests is both difficult and expensive.
+Preventing the spread of exotic Caulerpa is the best strategy, as removal of invasive marine pests is both difficult and expensive.

 Cleaning your craft and gear for biosecurity purposes is an important way to help protect the marine environment.
 Just as regular maintenance keeps your equipment in good condition, biosecurity cleaning keeps the ocean healthy for everyone.